foundata/guidelines/oci-container-image-guide.md

   'quay.io/foundata/example@sha256:<image-index-digest>'
 ```

-Manual signing experiments are outside ConClear and SHOULD use a disposable test
+- Manual signing experiments are outside ConClear and SHOULD use a disposable
-key, never the release key.
-Keep them out of the public log.
-With Cosign 3.x,
+  test key, never the release key, and SHOULD stay out of the public log.

-create a test-only
+With Cosign 3.x, create a test-only
 [signing configuration](https://docs.sigstore.dev/cosign/system_config/custom_components/)
 without Fulcio, an OpenID Connect provider, Rekor or a timestamp authority.
 Store the signature in a Sigstore bundle and explicitly allow verification